Table of Contents

 In an imperative language, use of such a function is often a bad idea.
 It may be fine to read the entire contents of a 2KB file, but if you try to read the entire contents of a 500GB file, you are likely to crash due to lack of RAM to store all that data.

-is different.
-The String
+But hGetContents is different.
+The String it returns is evaluated

 lazily.
-At the moment you call hGetContents
+At the moment you call hGetContents, nothing is actually

 read.
-Data is only read from the Handle
+Data is only read from the Handle as the elements (characters)

 of the list are processed.
-As elements of the String
+As elements of the String are no longer

 used, Haskell automatically frees that memory.
 All of this happens